ValdiRatu/EZDiscord/MILESTONES.md

 - Array operations good
 - Figure out what specific bot we want -> write example program -> cut off what we dont need
 - Zone in on what specific bot we want to make and specialize our DSL on that
+    - Looked at the most popular bots and found some trends.
+Used this info to decide on bot ideas for now